BGWEB08/Typing-animation-1-with-HTML-CSS-and-JavaScript./README.md

 # Typing Animation 1

-This project is a simple tool that creates a typing animation effect displaying specific texts sequentially, such as "I am a web developer", "I am a web designer", and "I am a project manager".
+This project is a simple tool that creates a typing animation effect displaying specific texts sequentially, such as "I'm a Web Developer", "I'm a Web Designer", and "I'm a Project Manager".

 ## Demo